broadinstitute/Tangram/README.md

 Biancalani* T., Scalia* G. et al. - _Deep learning and alignment of spatially-resolved whole transcriptomes of single cells in the mouse brain with Tangram_ [biorXiv 10.1101/2020.08.29.272831](https://www.biorxiv.org/content/10.1101/2020.08.29.272831v3) (2020)

-If you have questions, please contact us:
+If you have questions, please contact the authors of the method:
 - Tommaso Biancalani - <tbiancal@broadinstitute.org>
 - Gabriele Scalia - <gscalia@broadinstitute.org>

+The artwork has been curated by:
+- Anna Hupalowska <ahupalow@broadinstitute.org>